 The Data Driven Year-in-Review Google Data Studio Marketing Report

 Alright, let’s dissect our year-in-review template so you can see what you'll be able to learn from this report.

 The report has four pages.

 Page #1 is an overall website traffic dashboard.

-The scorecards at the top of page display:
+The scorecards at the top of the page display: